 - investing in user training about secure online practices and habits.

 Almost 60% of malware infections originate from phishing emails or malicious attachments, so user training is an essential aspect of business data security.

 Organisations with the lowest ransomware attack rates are those that combine regular user training and simulations with a powerful antivirus infrastructure.

-At PM&A Consulting, we provide offsite data backup services and custom security solutions designed specifically to meet the needs of small to medium businesses.
+At PM&A Consulting, we provide offsite data backup services and custom cyber security solutions in South Africa, designed specifically to meet the needs of small to medium businesses.
 Contact us for more information or to discuss the best, most affordable ways to protect your company’s data and systems, from ransomware and other attacks.